 The amount and type of benefits an injured worker receives, and for how long, is based on their disability rating.

 After a work injury, your doctor will continually evaluate your condition and eventually assign a disability rating.
 Disability ratings are typically determined once a patient reaches “maximum medical improvement.”
 Maximum medical improvement identifies the condition of a patient in which further medical care will not improve their condition — either the worker has fully recovered for their injuries, or they have reached a point of permanent disability.
 “Disability” can be a synonym for “unable to fully perform work (or earn pre-injury wages)” in a workers’ compensation case.
 In cases of a totally or partially permanently disabled patient, treatment will continue with the goal of living with the condition, and a disability rating will be determined.
 Disability ratings are decided on a percentage scale, from 0% to 100%, and are assigned for each part of the body that has been injured.
+0% signals no reduction of earning capacity while 100% signals permanent disability.

 How Does My Disability Rating Affect My Workers’ Comp Benefits?